Fusion (semi)rings arising from quantum groups: Applications

 This result looks rather incomplete since the last two cases are not explicitely described.
-Such a description, however, will appear quite straightforwardly as a consequence of the classification of all free unitary easy quantum groups in \cite{tarrago2013unitary}, which is the reason why we did not work it out here.
+Such a description, however, will appear quite straightforwardly as a consequence of the classification of all free unitary easy quantum groups in \cite{tarrago2015unitary}.